SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 ## Create a new notification

-Notifications only apply to the community and the application you are in.
+**In single-tenant mode:** Notifications apply only to the community you're in.

+**In multi-tenant mode:** By default all notifications will come from all your sub-communities, but you can also choose to receive notifications from just one sub-community.

 Once configured, these notifications will only be visible to the user who created them.

 ### Operations Center Notifications